-Run & run-full-time - these commands take one required parameter which is the time to run a model in seconds and a keyword parameter called :real-time.
+Run & run-full-time

+These commands take one required parameter which is the time to run a model in seconds and a keyword parameter called :real-time.
 The run command will run the model until either the requested amount of time passes, or there is nothing left for the model to do (no productions will fire and there are no pending actions that can change the state).
-The run-full-time command will run the model for exactly the specified amount of time regardless of whether it has any actions to perform.
+The runfull-time command will run the model for exactly the specified amount of time regardless of whether it has any actions to perform.
 If the keyword parameter :real-time is specified as t, then these commands will run the model in step with real time instead of being allowed to run as fast as possible in its own simulated time.
+If the :real-time parameter is a number then that indicates a scaling of the real time performance to use e.g. a value of 2 will attempt to run the model twice as fast as real time.
+Note, that if real windows are being used then the :real-time parameter should always be specified as t.